 Nature in Portland

 Many Portlanders advised us to get out of Portland!
 By that they meant take a hike at the likes of Multnomah Falls or Forest Park.
 Portlanders appear to have a nice balance between fitness and frolic.
 Multnomah Falls was about a forty minute drive from the city via car.
 On a clear day you can see Mount Hood in the background.
 The Multnomah Falls isn’t the biggest I’ve seen (Athabasca or Niagara Falls in Canada compete for that title) but it was still impressive.
 The hike can be as easy or intermediate as you like.
+We saw families there so a safe bet for things to do in Portland with kids.

 Transport in Portland